A Local LLM Is Powering My Production Website at 290 Tokens/Second

 The full request chain

-Here is every hop a request takes from browser to model and back:
+Here is every step a request takes from the browser to the model and back:

 Browser (sincllm.com) │ │ POST /api/ai-transform (HTTPS) ▼ nginx on VPS (public IP) │ │ proxy_pass http://127.0.0.1:8461 (HTTP, loopback) ▼ FastAPI server on VPS (port 8461) │ │ POST http://127.0.0.1:11434/api/generate (HTTP, loopback via SSH tunnel) ▼ SSH reverse tunnel (port 11434 → local machine) │ │ forwarded to localhost:11434 on local machine ▼ Ollama daemon (local machine, port 11434) │ │ loads sinc-scatter model → CUDA inference ▼ RTX 5090 (VRAM: 24GB, model loaded at startup) │ ▲ token stream │ └─ response travels back up the chain

-Six hops.
-The slow ones are the SSH tunnel (adds ~15ms of latency relative to local loopback) and Ollama's first-token latency (the model is pre-loaded in VRAM so this is fast — ~50ms).
-Everything else is local loopback, which is nanosecond-scale.
+Six steps.
+The slow ones are the SSH tunnel (adds about 15ms compared to local loopback) and Ollama first-token time (the model is already loaded in VRAM, so this is fast, about 50ms).
+Everything else runs on local loopback, which is nanosecond-scale.

 SSH reverse tunnel mechanics

-The local machine (RTX 5090 workstation) initiates an SSH connection to the VPS.
-It uses -R (remote port forwarding) to bind port 11434 on the VPS's loopback interface to port 11434 on the local machine's loopback interface.
+The local machine (RTX 5090 workstation) opens an SSH connection to the VPS.
+It uses -R (remote port forwarding) to bind port 11434 on the VPS loopback to port 11434 on the local machine loopback.

 ssh -N -R 11434:localhost:11434 user@vps-ip \